Nataliya Yakovleva - Fotolia

-Automation can help, because it brings consistency and predictability to the act of creating deployment environments, as well as contributing to the creation of more efficient software development cycle.
+Automation can help, because it brings consistency and predictability to the act of creating deployment environments, as well as contributing to the of more efficient software development cycle.

 Puppet’s push, however, to increase its pervasiveness throughout an organisation’s infrastructure and application estate may prompt alarm from individuals in the IT departments who remain fearful about what this may mean for their future job security.